REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Reconstruction of the component of interest

-where $\M B$ is a time-invariant blurring operator and $\{\M F_t\}_{t=1..T}$ are sparse matrices that perform rotations, scalings, and attenuations according to the transmission of the coronagraph and the sensor field-of-view.
-The model of equation (\ref{eq:modeldirect_approche}) is only approximate: it neglects possible anisotropies or temporal evolutions of the PSF.
-Thanks to this approximation, a single convolution of the multi-spectral cube is performed instead of $T$ convolutions, which leads to a dramatic acceleration of the numerical evaluation of the forward model (by 1 to 2 orders of magnitude) which is critical to achieving reconstructions on datasets in the order of a few hours.
-We checked that the impact of these approximations on the reconstructions was negligible in practice.
+where $\M B$ is a time-invariant blurring operator and $\M F = \{\M F_t\}_{t=1:T}$ are sparse matrices that perform rotations, scalings, and attenuations according to the transmission of the coronagraph and the sensor field of view.
+The model in Eq. (\ref{eq:modeldirect_approche}) is only approximate: it neglects possible anisotropies or temporal evolutions of the PSF.
+Thanks to this approximation, a single convolution of the multi-spectral dataset is performed instead of $T$ convolutions, which leads to a dramatic acceleration of the numerical evaluation of the forward model (by one to two orders of magnitude) which is critical to achieving reconstructions on datasets in the order of a few hours.
+We verified through numerical simulations that the impact of these approximations on the reconstructions was negligible (less than 1\%) in practice for VLT/SPHERE data.
+If approximation (\ref{eq:modeldirect_approche}) does not hold (e.g., for instruments that do not produce a stable off-axis PSF or if the latter is not rotation invariant), the full model (\ref{eq:modeldirect_complet}) can be evaluated, at each iteration of the optimization procedure (see Sect. \ref{subsec:regularized_inversion}), on a random subset of temporal frames using stochastic gradient descent (e.g., with the Adam optimizer; \cite{kingma2014adam}).
+The stochasticity of this procedure reduces both memory consumption and time computation and leads to an approximate solution.
+Based on simulated disks and off-axis PSFs, we observe a typical relative difference less than 5\% on the reconstructed flux distribution obtained with the two strategies ((i) approximate model and no stochastic optimization \textit{versus} (ii) full model and stochastic optimization).
+In the following, we use strategy (i) solely given that approximation (\ref{eq:modeldirect_approche}) can be made with VLT/SPHERE data.